ccdc-opensource/on-site-webcsd/README.md

 and required for SSO authentication, you will need an SSL certificate and private key.
 Ask your local IT staff to set these up for you.

-Copy the file `docker-compose.sample.ssl.yml` to `docker-compose.ssl.yml` and edit it to point to your SSL certificates.
+Please follow the instructions at [Configuring SSL](https://github.com/ccdc-opensource/on-site-webcsd/wiki/Configuring-SSL) to configure SSL.

 ## Installation